jtluoto/copilot-exercises/README.md

 2. Test that the implementation works using curl
 3. Generate unit tests for the API (e.g. using /setupTests and /test and make sure they are working
 4. Using Copilot Edits, make a changes to the codebase that affect multiple files.
 Make sure that application logic, tests, schema etc are changed correctly.
 Examples:
+   - Add versioning to the API endpoints (e.g. /api/v1/pet)
-   -- Change the definition of the Pet object
+   - Change the definition of the Pet object
-   -- GET /pets/{id} only returns a Pet if the pet in question has the status "available" -- Add validation of the Pet object to POST /pet
+   - GET /pet/{id} only returns a Pet if the pet in question has the status "available"
+   - Add validation of the Pet object to POST /pet